sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 <!-- VLM introduction and interpret limitation -->
 <!-- While VLMs demonstrate impressive empirical performance, our understanding of how these models process, represent, and integrate visual and linguistic information remains limited.
 For instance, models like CLIP, which have become the de facto standard for vision encoders, consistently outperform alternatives, yet the mechanisms underlying their success are poorly understood.
 Similarly, fine-tuning techniques such as LoRA and RLHF enhance task-specific performance but provide little insight into the broader dynamics of multimodal alignment.
 Meanwhile, VLMs continue to exhibit notable deficiencies, such as struggles with fundamental vision-centric tasks like image classification and a propensity for generating hallucinated outputs. -->

-Vision language models (VLMs), such as GPT-4o or LLaVA, have achieved remarkable success across a wide range of tasks, including image captioning, visual question answering, and multimodal reasoning.
-These advancements have driven innovation in diverse fields, such as virtual assistants, autonomous robotics, and medical diagnostics.
-However, despite their rapid adoption, the internal mechanisms of these models remain largely opaque, raising significant concerns about their reliability, robustness, and interpretability—particularly in high-stakes applications.
+Vision-Language Models (VLMs), such as GPT-4V <d-cite key="2023GPT4VisionSC"></d-cite> or LLaVA <d-cite key="liu2023visual,liu2023improved,liu2024llavanext,li2024llavaonevision"></d-cite>, have achieved remarkable success across a wide range of tasks, including including Image Captioning <d-cite key="vinyals2014show"></d-cite>, Visual Question Answering (VQA)  <d-cite key="agrawal2015vqa"></d-cite>, and Multimodal Reasoning <d-cite key="NEURIPS2022_11332b6b"></d-cite>.
+These advancements have driven innovation in diverse fields, such as virtual assistants <d-cite key="wu2023visual"></d-cite>, autonomous robotics <d-cite key="driess2023palme"></d-cite>, and medical diagnostics <d-cite key="singhal2023towards"></d-cite>.
+However, despite their rapid adoption, the internal mechanisms of these models remain largely opaque, raising significant concerns about their reliability, robustness, and interpretability—particularly in high-stakes applications <d-cite key="kolicic2024inherently"></d-cite>.

 Interpretability research offers a promising path to address these challenges.
-Mechanistic interpretability, in particular, seeks to uncover the inner processes of neural networks and explain how specific outputs are generated.
+Mechanistic interpretability, in particular, seeks to uncover the inner processes of neural networks and explain how specific outputs are generated <d-cite key="saphra2024mechanistic,hastingswoodhouse2024introduction"></d-cite>.
 By applying these techniques to VLMs, researchers can gain valuable insights into how these models represent, process, store, and integrate visual and linguistic information, advancing both theoretical understanding and practical utility.

 In this work, we examine how mechanistic interpretability methods can illuminate the inner workings of VLMs.
-We review five key techniques—probing, activation patching, logit lens analysis, sparse autoencoders, and automated explanations—detailing their mechanisms, applications, and the insights they provide through concrete examples.
-These methods help answer critical questions, such as what information is encoded in VLM representations, how and when visual and linguistic modalities are integrated, and how individual neurons contribute to the model’s decision-making process.
+We review five key techniques—probing <d-cite key="alain2016understanding,hewitt-manning-2019-structural"></d-cite>, activation patching <d-cite key="NEURIPS2020_92650b2e, NEURIPS2022_6f1d43d5"></d-cite>, logit lens <d-cite key="alignmentforumorg2024interpreting"></d-cite>, sparse autoencoders <d-cite key="bricken2023monosemanticity,DBLP:conf/iclr/HubenCRES24"></d-cite>, and automated explanations—detailing their mechanisms, applications, and the insights they provide through concrete examples.
+These methods help answer critical questions, such as what information is encoded in VLM representations <d-cite key="cao2020behind"></d-cite>, how and when visual and linguistic modalities are integrated <d-cite key="Palit_2023_ICCV,neo2024towards"></d-cite>, and how individual neurons contribute to the model’s decision-making process <d-cite key="huo2024mmneuron,huang2024miner"></d-cite>.

 Additionally, we discuss the limitations of current interpretability methods and highlight five key directions for future research: developing approaches that are more generalizable, scalable, vision-centric, dynamic, and capable of macro-level analysis.
 For instance, the heterogeneity of VLMs calls for interpretability methods that can adapt across diverse models; the micro level of mechanistic interpretability needs to be complemented by a macro-level perspective for a broader understanding.
 By addressing these challenges, we aim to pave the way for more transparent, reliable, and capable vision language models.